Propaganda Techniques

 Transfer & Association

-Techniques that manipulate perception by associating people, ideas, or values with positive or negative qualities and transferring those favorable or unfavorable associations onto the target.
+Techniques that influence how humans judge people or ideas by associating them with positive or negative qualities and transferring those favorable or unfavorable impressions onto them.

 common folk - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns.